 Most sites were within the ANZECC guideline of 0.08mg/L on at least 1 sampling occasion(Figure 13).
-Sawpit Gully (EBN25), Warren Road (EBN17), Wandena North (EBN7), Lower Yalyal (EBN21), Chandala South (EBN4), Peters Rd (EBN23), Airfield Rd (EBN2) and Muchea North (EBN11) exceeded the guidelines on more than one occasion.
-In general levels were higher than in 2012.
+Sawpit Gully (EBN25), Warren Road (EBN17), Wandena North (EBN7), Wandena South(EBN8), NSP In (EBN14), Chandala West (EBN3), Brand Hwy (EBN9), Muchea North (EBN11) exceeded the guidelines on more than one occasion.
+In general levels were higher than in 2013.
 Possible causes to the increase at some sites could be increased stocking rates on the surrounding areas or increase in the use of highly soluble fertilisers.
-Wandena North did record levels significantly higher then in previous years.
-Possible causes could be a breakdown in the treatment system for animal manure at the WAMIA saleyards following extreme rainfall events in spring.
-Monitoring in 2014 will provide further information on the results to see if the increased NH3 was a one off or an emerging trend.
+Wandena North did not record levels higher then in previous years.
+In 2013 we inferred that possible causes of the increase could be a breakdown in the treatment system for animal manure at the WAMIA saleyards following extreme rainfall events in spring.
+Due to the decline in NH3 in 2014 we would assume that the increased NH3 of 2013 was a one off, not an emerging trend.
 Other Sources of this Ammonia could include agricultural fertilisers, and the decomposition of organic wastes.
-Most of these sites are situated adjacent to or near to agricultural land-uses such as cattle grazing, cropping, fertiliser stock vards and horticulture. storage,
+Most of these sites are situated adjacent to or near to agricultural land-uses such as cattle cropping, fertiliser stock yards and horticulture. grazing, storage,

-Figure 13: Ammonia as Nitrogen (NH3N) sampled within the Ellen Brook catchment between July and October 2013. \Note blanks represent no sample
+Figure 13: Ammonia as Nitrogen (NH3N) sampled within the Ellen Brook catchment between June and September 2014.
+Note blanks represent no sample